tylerfreckmann/HKIoTDemo/docs/source/wakeup.rst

 10. During the "setCloudAlarm()" function, the Parse Cloud gets weather and TTS data from external APIs to send back to the user during the alarm.

-11. At the designated alarm time, Parse sends a push notification to AppDelegate running in the HK Rules app on the user's iOS device, with all the configuration data concerning the alarm (alarm sound, weather/tts data, etc.).
+11. At the designated alarm time, Parse sends a push notification to AppDelegate running in the HK Rules app on the user's iOS device that includes all the configuration data concerning the alarm (alarm sound, weather/tts data, etc.).

 12. When the AppDelegate receives the push notification, it tells the HKWControlHandler to play the alarm media through the Harman speakers.